-All Bensonwood homes – including Unity, OpenHome, and our custom offerings – are designed and built to prioritize energy efficiency as well as occupant health and comfort.
+All Bensonwood homes – including Unity, OpenHome, and our custom homes – are designed and built to prioritize energy efficiency, as well as occupant health and comfort.
 We exceed code-built construction standards – from material quality and structural longevity, to energy efficiency and design.
-Unity, OpenHome, and custom homes all share these values, but each offering is a little different:
+Unity, OpenHome, and custom homes all share these values, but each program is a little different:

 Unity Homes is a subsidiary of Bensonwood.
 It was created in order to offer a more streamlined and affordable pathway to Bensonwood home ownership without sacrificing quality or energy efficiency.
-Unity does this by offering five design platforms, each with a library of standard components and configurations you can use to personalize your future home.
-Unity homes are very adaptable, but certain structural elements are fixed.
+Unity does this by offering five design platforms, the Nano, Tradd, Varm, Xyla and Zum, each with a library of standard components and configurations you can use to personalize your future home.
+Unity homes are adaptable, but certain structural elements are fixed.
 This reduces design, engineering, and production costs, allowing us to offer Unity Homes at a lower price than our more custom designs. *

-Custom Timber Frame homes utilize our proprietary high performance building systems and eco-sensitive materials and offer complete design flexibility.
+Custom Timber Frame homes utilize our proprietary high-performance building systems and eco-sensitive materials while offering complete design flexibility.
 Unlike our other offerings, custom homes do not rely on pre-designed or pre-engineered platforms.
 For this reason, they are typically more expensive and require more time to complete than our other offerings.

-A prefab home is any dwelling that was constructed – in whole or in part – in a separate location from where it will be permanently installed.
-Prefab homes sometimes get a bad rap because of their historic association with low quality, cheaply built homes, but today, nothing could be further from the truth.
-Bensonwood homes LOOK just like any other well-built stick frame house, and can be built on either a slab or basement foundation.
+A prefabricated home is any dwelling that was constructed – in whole or in part – in a separate location from where it will be permanently installed.
+Prefab homes sometimes get a bad rap because of their historic association with low quality, cheaply manufactured homes, but today, nothing could be further from the truth.
+Bensonwood homes LOOK just like any other well-built stick frame house, and can be built on either a cement slab or basement foundation.

-Unlike stick-built homes, Bensonwood structures are constructed as panels in our state-of-the-art manufacturing facility in Keene, NH, which are then shipped to the construction site where they are assembled.
+Unlike stick-built homes, Bensonwood structures are constructed with panels in our state-of-the-art manufacturing facility in Keene, NH.
+The panels are then shipped to the construction site where they are assembled.
 This has many benefits over stick-built structures.
-Because the panels that comprise your home are built in a climate controlled facility, sensitive materials like insulation and untreated wood components are protected from the weather, virtually eliminating the risk of mold and other issues common on builds done entirely on site.
+Because the panels that comprise your home are built in a climate-controlled facility, sensitive materials like insulation and untreated wood components are protected from the weather, virtually eliminating the risk of mold and other issues common on builds done entirely on site.